opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/data_import_and_export/can_i_export_gaussdbdws_data_from_to_obs_across_regions.rst

 Can I Export GaussDB(DWS) Data from/to OBS Across Regions?
 ==========================================================

-No, GaussDB(DWS) does not support OBS data import or export across regions.
+No. No, GaussDB(DWS) does not support OBS data import or export across regions.
 The GaussDB(DWS) cluster and OBS must be in the same region.